Spectroscopy and topological properties of a Haldane light system

-(i) Topological insulators are robust against weak disorder.
-Then we expect the general structure of the wave function over space, which is related to the bulk invariant, to be robust against disorder.
-This central feature give robustness to the probe proposed in this letter.
-In a magnon system, even though the disorder could be high compared to cQED systems, a magnetic tip enables to scan several sites in the sample; averaging the output signal over these sites would mitigate disorder effects.

-(ii) It is interesting to observe that the probe is able to measure the topological number based on a real space local coupling to the system and with a resolution in reciprocal space thanks to the energy conservation, similarly to circularly polarized light \cite{HurK22}.
+(i) The probe is able to measure the topological number based on a real space local coupling to the system and with a resolution in reciprocal space thanks to the energy conservation, similarly to circularly polarized light \cite{HurK22}.

-(iii) We checked the applicability of the probe proposed here to a simple topological bosonic kagome system.